Jaws (film): Adaptations

+Tributes

-Richard Dreyfuss made a cameo appearance in the 2010 film Piranha 3D, a loose remake of the 1978 film.
+Richard Dreyfuss made a cameo appearance in the 2010 film Piranha 3D, a loose remake of the 1978 original.
 Dreyfuss plays Matt Boyd, a fisherman who is the first victim of the title creatures.
 Dreyfuss later stated that his character was a parody and a near-reincarnation of Matt Hooper, his character in Jaws.
 During his appearance, Dreyfuss's character listens to the song "Show Me the Way to Go Home" on the radio, which Hooper, Quint and Brody sing together aboard the Orca.

-Martha's Vineyard celebrated the film's 30th anniversary in 2005 with a "JawsFest" festival, which had a second edition in 2012.
+Primary filming location Martha's Vineyard celebrated the film's 30th anniversary in 2005 with a "JawsFest" festival, which had a second edition in 2012.

 An independent group of fans produced the feature-length documentary The Shark Is Still Working, featuring interviews with the film's cast and crew.
 Narrated by Roy Scheider and dedicated to Peter Benchley, who died in 2006, it debuted at the 2009 Los Angeles United Film Festival.

+A few months after the film's release in 1975, musician Dickie Goodman released "Mr. Jaws", a novelty song that parodied Jaws by featuring mock interviews with the film's characters, including the shark, the titular "Mr. Jaws".
+The break-in record was a minor hit that autumn, peaking at #4 on the Billboard Hot 100 in October 1975.
+In 2013, Lemon Demon, the musical project of artist Neil Cicierega, released the song "Jaws", which humorously retells the events of the film with increasing exaggerations.
+"Jaws" was the final single for Lemon Demon's 2014 extended play Nature Tapes, which compiled several previously released songs.

-Shaw's son, Ian Shaw, co-wrote and starred as his father in the play The Shark Is Broken about the making of Jaws, which premiered at the Edinburgh Fringe in 2019 and transferred to the West End in October 2021.
+Robert Shaw's son, Ian Shaw, co-wrote and starred as his father in the play The Shark Is Broken about the making of Jaws, which premiered at the Edinburgh Fringe in 2019 and transferred to the West End in October 2021.

-On March 24, 2020, it was announced that Donna Feore will direct and choreograph Bruce, the musical retelling of the behind-the-scenes story of Jaws, with Richard Oberacker writing the musical book and lyrics and Robert Taylor working on the music.
-It was originally set to premiere in June 2021, but was pushed back to June 2022 at the Seattle Repertory Theatre.

-On November 20, 2020, a replica of the shark, also called "Bruce", was lifted into place at the Academy Museum of Motion Pictures in preparation for the museum's April 2021 opening.
-It was expected to be a major attraction.
-Greg Nicotero spent seven months restoring Bruce, which had been created after the original three sharks were destroyed and was on display for 15 years at Universal Studios Hollywood.
-Bruce then spent 25 years in a junkyard, until the owner donated the shark to the museum in 2016.